sasq64/chipmachine/MANUAL.md

 * **F6** = Next song
 * **F8** = Clear play queue

-## ADDING NEW SONG COLLECTIONS

-Song collections are configured in `lua/db.lua`.
-The High Voltage Sid Collection is preconfigured, just unpack the `C64Music` directory into the chipmachine directory and start chipmachine to index it.
-At this point you may also want to add *exlude_formats* to the Modland section, to exclude all SIDS from there and avoid duplicate songs in the database.

 ## CHIPMACHINE FILES

 Chipmachine reads and write several files in it's directory that can be good to know about.